EmanuelBender/GoogleSheet_Inventory_System/README.md

   </tr>
   <tr>
     <td>
-      On the OVERVIEW sheet any row entry of a current search can be edited, and will update the INVENTORY sheet. <br>
+      On the OVERVIEW sheet, edit any row entry from a current search, instantly updating the INVENTORY sheet. <br>
-      On the PROFILES sheet only Amount and ID need to be filled in. (faster) <br>
+      PROFILES sheet requires only Amount and ID, speeding up the editing process. <br>
-      New items need to be manually entered once on the INVENTORY sheet.
-Can then be updated by build or invoice.  </br>
+      New items entered manually once on the INVENTORY sheet can be efficiently updated via builds or invoices.  </br>
    </td>
   </tr>